oyvindberg/tui-scala/readme.md

   libraryDependencies += "com.olvind.tui" %% "tui" % "0.0.1"
 ```

-And then copy/paste one of the demos above to get started
+And then copy/paste one of the demos above to get started.

+It's cross published for scala 2.13 and 3.
+Note that scala 3 won't work with graalvm native image until 3.3.

 ### Contributing/building